Heavy rain, thunderstorms to lash region: Be prepared, councils warn

 Authorities are warning residents to prepare for heavy rain expected to bear down on the region.

-Rotorua and the Bay of Plenty are now under an Orange MetService heavy rain warning, fuelled by a tropically fuelled disturbance, from 3am until 8pm Friday.
+Rotorua and the Bay of Plenty are under an Orange MetService heavy rain warning, due to a tropically fuelled disturbance, from 3am until 8pm Friday.

 Locals should expect 80-110mm of rain to accumulate, with peak rates of 15-25mm/h.
 Rates of 25-35mm/h are possible in localised downpours and thunderstorms.